Code-Boneyard/Angular-Firedash/README.md

 2. Create a project at https://firebase.google.com/ and grab your web config.

-3. Add the config to your Angular environment in 'src/environments/' and update the environment.prod.ts and environment.ts files.
+3. Add the config :key: to your Angular environment in 'src/environments/' and update the environment.prod.ts and environment.ts files.

         export const environment = {
           production: false,